 Once both parties have met with the mediator for an intake, they will come together for a joint session with the mediator.
 At this first joint session, a contract for mediation is signed, which outlines how the mediation is to proceed.

 There are two types of off-site mediation: closed and open, which have an effect on confidentiality of the mediation.

 Confidentiality is of the utmost importance in the mediation process whether it is with respect to the party’s personal contact information or what is said in the mediation sessions.

-Closed mediation means that whatever is said and whatever offers are made in the mediation sessions cannot later be used against them in court or arbitration proceedings if negotiations fail, nor can a mediator be summonsed to court to talk about the process or what happened.
+Closed mediation means that whatever is said and whatever offers are made in the mediation sessions cannot be disclosed in court or arbitration proceedings if negotiations fail, nor can a mediator be summonsed to court to talk about the process or what happened.

 The mediator will clarify whether the parties are looking for closed or open off-site mediation during the intake.
 The mediator will continue to meet with clients for joint sessions until a full agreement is reached, or until mediation is no longer productive.
 It generally takes (on average) 6 hours to complete an off-site mediation to conclusion, which includes both intake sessions.
 Sometimes parties reach a full agreement, and sometimes only a partial agreement is reached whereby the issues are narrowed for their next step of dispute resolution.
 At the conclusion of mediation, the mediator writes a “mediation report” which contains all the points of agreement from the mediation and is not signed by the parties.
 Options for what to do with the report are discussed with the parties—some of these options include having the mediation report made into a court order or separation agreement.